MFC Bookkeeping & Payroll Services

 Employers are able to choose the pension scheme that they want to provide, as long as it meets certain criteria, such as meeting the minimum level of contribution and automatically enrolling all eligible employees.
 If you have an existing pension scheme in place, you will need to check with your pension provider or an IFA that the scheme meets the qualifying conditions for auto enrolment.

-NEST (National Employment Savings Trust) - www.nestpensions.org.uk
+NEST (National Employment Savings Trust) - www.nestpensions.org.

 NEST is the workplace pension set up by the government specifically for auto enrolment.
 It is open to employers of any size and is designed to meet the needs of people who are largely new to pension saving.
 NEST is our preferred pension provider as they offer a scheme, which is free of administration fees for employers and low cost for employees.
-Other alternative private pension providers are available.
+Other alternative workplace pension providers are also available.

 4. Assessing your workforce: